isabella232/experience-manager-assets-essentials.en/help/add-delete.md

 # Upload assets {#add-assets}

-To add new assets to work with, upload a few assets from your local file system.
-Many of the [common file formats are supported](/help/supported-file-formats.md).
+To add new assets to work with, upload a few assets from your local file system. <!-- TBD: Many of the [common file formats are supported](/help/supported-file-formats.md). -->

 You can use the following methods to upload one or more assets or a folder containing assets: